DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 date: false
 lastmod: false
 description: "Socia is a community-focused behavioural research and strategy consultancy based in Vancouver, Canada, helping organizations make meaningful, data-driven decisions."
-subtitle: "Stronger Communities Through Better Decisions"
+subtitle: "Stronger communities through shared knowledge and better decisions"
 tags: ["consulting", "research", "strategy", "socia"]
 toc: false
 image: null
 ---

-Socia is a North Vancouver-based community-focused behavioural research and strategy consultancy that blends the rigor of market research, the insight of behavioral science, and the collaboration of participatory design to help organizations make ethical, effective, and transparent decisions.
+Socia is a behavioural research and strategy firm, based in North Vancouver, B.C., that blends the rigor of market research, the insight of behavioral science, and the collaboration of participatory design to help organizations make ethical, effective, and informed decisions.